- For Researchers

 Copernicus

-The research funders, the Swedish Research Council, Forte, Formas and Vinnova, have decided to jointly finance publication with publishers that only publish fully open access journals.
-Copernicus is covered by this decision, which means that all researchers connected to any of the Bibsam consortium's participating organizations can publish in all of the publisher's journals, regardless of article type and without a fee for the author or organization.
+The research funders the Swedish Research Council, Forte, Formas and Vinnova have decided to jointly fund publishing with publishers that publish only open access journals.
+Copernicus is included in this decision, which means that all researchers affiliated with any of the organizations participating in the Bibsam Consortium can publish in the publisher’s journals without any fee.

-A number of the journals do not charge a publication fee and are therefore not included in the workflow for the Bibsam agreement.
+A few of the journals do not charge a publication fee and are therefore not included in the workflow for the Bibsam agreement.

 https://publications.copernicus.org/for_authors/article_processing_charges.html